 If this period is over 14 days, then a ‘Simple Declaration’ will suffice as you’re allowing a minimum two weeks for the tenants to make a reasoned decision (you can purchase one here and see a sample here).

 If you want to push things through in under 14 days, which can be the case in a lot of sudden renewals or lettings, then a ‘Statutory Declaration’ is required (you can purchase one here and see a sample here).

 The Declaration acknowledges that this time frame has been noted.
 Although this Declaration could therefore fall within the 14-day period on the basis that the initial Warning Notice is acknowledged outside the period, the best way is to ensure that both are agreed, signed, and noted well within the time frame.

 If you go down this Statutory Declaration route but find it taking longer than 14 days, then it’s fine to continue with it rather than having to resort to a Simple Declaration.

 3. The Lease Clause

 There needs to be a clause in the actual lease referring to this exclusion process, again a standard piece of wording referring to the original landlord’s Warning Notice, the actual Declaration afterwards and whether this was Simple or Statutory, and the ultimate agreement of the tenant to this.

-Again, make sure this is correct to give no room for claiming invalid afterwards.
+Again, make sure this is correct in order to provide no room for claiming invalid afterwards.

 4. The Lease Completion

 Usual lease-completion principles then apply for arranging the lease to formally be agreed with the right signatures and dates not only on the lease generally but also that the above 'exclusion clause' also has a date inserted for the completed Declaration.

-With the correct clauses in of course as above, the main factor here is timing, and ensuring that it is after the above Warning Notice and Declaration notice periods.
+With the correct clauses as above, the main factor here is timing and ensuring that it is after the above Warning Notice and Declaration notice periods.